identity-com/on-chain-identity-gateway/solana/gatekeeper-lib/README.md

   $ gateway refresh GATEWAYTOKEN [EXPIRY]

 ARGUMENTS
-  GATEWAYTOKEN  The gateway token to freeze
+  GATEWAYTOKEN  The gateway token to refresh
   EXPIRY        [default: 54000] The new expiry time in seconds for the gateway token (default 15 minutes)

 OPTIONS